-When I joined a billion dollar engineering company as Corporate Affairs Manager, I found my CEO thought internal communication should mostly comprise propaganda and gloss.
+When I joined a billion dollar engineering company as corporate affairs manager, I found my CEO thought internal communication should mostly comprise propaganda and gloss.
 He was only interested in good news being communicated to employees.
 This approach meant that important and difficult issues were not shared with staff, even though the company was struggling as the economy turned down.
 It was a frustrating time because employees knew the communication wasn’t candid and therefore they tended to distrust communication from management.
 This experience proved to me how important it is to win top-level support for your communication role.

 This is an example of the way the communication role in organizations can be misunderstood and under-respected even at the highest levels.
 The role is more strategic, complex and sophisticated than others realize.
 They only see glimpses of the function, which tends to look easy because it largely deals with intangibles – the ‘soft issues’.
 And their attitudes can be influenced by disparaging remarks about our profession in the news media and television programs.